yourplatform.in

 Chikankari

-Chikankari is the delicate threadwork from Lucknow.
-This work is renowned for its intricate floral, paisley and wine designs, usually stitched on muslin or chiffon cloths using white thread.
-In addition to traditional clothes, this embroidery technique adds a fusion touch to Western wear.
+Chikankari is a unique and delicate embroidery art from Lucknow.
+It is renowned for its intricate floral, paisley, and wine designs, usually stitched on muslin or chiffon cloths using white thread.
+This embroidery technique adds a fusion touch to traditional clothes and Western wear.

 Kashida